 I'm a member of both Fiddleheads Foods Coop in New London, and of Willimantic Food Coop.
 If you are a vegan or vegetarian, you might consider patronizing only Willimantic Food Coop, 28 miles north of Fiddleheads.
 Willi is worth your patronage because until late 2010 its foods were all vegetarian.
-But its meats at least are confined to one freezer door, rather than four times that as
+But its meats at least are confined to one freezer door, rather than four times that as at Fiddle.
+Beef jerky even confronts you at Fiddle's checkout counter.
+If Willi could remain vegetarian for 30 years, Fiddleheads could have too, but Fiddleheads never even tried.

 Among the farmers who sell directly to Fiddleheads, many also sell dead animals.
-If there's one farmer at a farmers' market and he sells live produce and also dead animals, I will buy his produce.
+If there's one farmer at a farmers' market and he sells live produce and also dead animals.
+I will buy his produce.
 But if there's two farmers selling live produce, one who sells also dead animals and one who sells only produce, when given the choice I will patronize solely the one who sells only produce.
 Thank goodness when we on behalf of better unborn farm animals are given the choice.
 So given the choice between shopping at Fiddleheads Food Coop and Willimantic Food Coop, my preference is clear, though due to prohibitive car mileage, I shop at both.